ifandelse/writing/techpro/your first cordova app/post.md

 ![](icenium-splash.png)

 ####Step 7.)
 Run the App
 Icenium Mist has a nice simulator option - but we have one glaring problem that will prevent us from using it (you might have already guessed what it is): CORS restrictions will bite us when our app attempts to make a call to http://facts.azurewebsites.net (since the calls are originating from http://app.icenium.com and our Azure services aren't configured for `Access-Control-Allow-Origin` headers).
 This will be a common situation for many PhoneGap/Cordova emulation environments.
-Let's work around this temporarily in Mist by hard-coding our external request:
+Let's work around this temporarily in Mist by hard-coding our external request(s) for "funny" and "nerdy" jokes:

 	// get a random joke by category var getRandomJoke = function (category, viewModel) {